 Remediation work has begun on three residential sites being developed by Peel L&P, Urban Splash, and Belong on 500 acres of former dockland at Wirral Waters.

-Peel L&P has received £6m of funding from Homes England’s Housing Infrastructure Fund to assist with remediation work across the three projects, which is one of the biggest such grants to be awarded outside London.
+Peel L&P received £6m from Homes England’s Housing Infrastructure Fund to assist with remediation work across the three projects, which is one of the biggest such grants to be awarded outside London.

 The improvements will include a programme of streetscape work, such as the creation of dockside walkways and public squares, improvements to bus, ferry, cycle and pedestrian connectivity, and improvements to local amenities and car parking.